cairo-book/cairo-book/src/ch204-01-how-builtins-work.md

 - The memory is now in the state n+3.
-  The last instruction tries asserting `1:4` to the `2:1`, of the output segment:
+  The last instruction tries asserting `1:4` to the `2:1`, of the Output segment:
   - Is `1:2` a Felt?
 No. The VM crashes.